Arguably The Most Beautiful Trek In Ladakh

 - Throughout the 10-day trail, trekkers have the company of landscapes that are so outlandish, they don’t seem to belong from this world.
 It’s a starkly beautiful trail that no other trek can replicate.

-The final section of the trek will take 45-60 minutes.
+The final section of the trek will take around one hour.
 Look for a suitable camping spot next to the stream, which is on the right side of the trail.
 Kyamar’s grounds are surrounded by beautiful rocky hills on three sides of the valley.

 Day 3: Kyamar – Kyamar La – Mandachalan La – Tisaling

 Leaving Kyamar valley behind, take the trail going downwards on the right side of the ridge.
 It’s a level walk for 15 minutes, after which the descent becomes sharp.
-Make note of the river bed of Tassa Phu below you.
-The trail is slippery, with loose gravel.
-If raining, extra care should be taken while descending.
-It takes 30-45 minutes to climb down to the river bed.
+The trail is slippery because of loose gravel so descend carefully, especially if it’s raining.
+It should take 30-45 minutes to climb down to the river bed of Tassa Phu.

 Take the trail going towards your left as you reach the river bed.
-Cross Taasa Phu.
+Cross Tassa Phu.
 Observe two valleys that open in front of you.
 Take the one that is on your immediate left.
-The ascent towards Mandachalan La is a brutal and laborious slog of 950 feet.
-This section has a healthy presence of Himalayan Ibex, Marmot and Wild hare.
+The ascent towards Mandachalan La is a brutal and laborious slog of around 1,000 ft.

 Day 4: Tisaling – Shibuk La – Pongunagu (Tso Kar campsite)

 Start early in the morning to avoid the brutal afternoon sun.
-The initial part of the trek involves a short and steady climb to Shibuk La, which is adjacent to the camp site.
+The initial part of the trek involves a steady 1.5km climb to Shibuk La, which is adjacent to the campsite.
+The altitude gain is around 1,000 feet.

 The trail here is well-defined.
 The brackish barren land has a unique array of colours that keep changing as the day progresses.
 As you approach the rocky spur, there will be a series of two crests of the plateau that need to be traversed.
 This will take 30-45 minutes.